Bhavesh083/Angular-Learnings/README.md

 INTERCEPTORS:-

-- it is a middleware that intercepts all the requests and responses.
+- it is a middleware btw application & backend that intercepts the requests and responses.
 - it is basically used to add the common things to requests like headers like passing the tokens for authentication.
 - used for logging, authentication, error handling
 - When the response (HttpResponse) arrives from the back end the Interceptors can transform it before passing it to our application.